 All complaints regarding health, safety, welfare, or working conditions are investigated in confidence within 3 days of receipt.
 The officer will discuss the complaint and advise as to any action to be taken.

 Routine inspections are carried out to ensure compliance with the Health and Safety at Work Act 1974.
 The inspections enable a risk assessment to be produced for each premise, which determines the minimum frequency of visits per year.
 A risk assessment examines what in the workplace could cause harm to people so that precautions can be taken.

-- Asbestos Link to the HSE website with lots of information about the dangers of asbetos and the law.
+- Asbestos Links to information about the dangers of asbestos and how to manage the risks. .